Miles Away (Madonna song): Background and development

 "I'm American and he [Ritchie] is British, and I have to come to America all the time. [...]
 Especially at the beginning of our relationship, that long-distance thing was very frustrating.
 I also think it's easier for people to say things from a distance; it's safer".

 — — Madonna on how her relationship with British film director Guy Ritchie served as inspiration for "Miles Away".

-In October of 2007, Madonna announced her departure from Warner Bros.
+In October 2007, Madonna announced her departure from Warner Bros.
 Records, and signed a $120 million, ten-year 360 deal with American multinational entertainment company Live Nation; the deal would encompass her future music-related businesses, including touring, merchandising and associated sponsorship agreements, among other things.
 For Hard Candy, her eleventh studio album and her final with Warner Bros., she chose to "work her magic" on the sound of urban contemporary music, and collaborated with American singer Justin Timberlake, rapper Timbaland, record production duo The Neptunes ―Pharrell Williams and Chad Hugo― as well as Nate "Danja" Hills.
 Recording sessions for Hard Candy took place at Los Angeles' Record Plant studios, Miami's Criteria Studios, and London's Sarm West Studios.

 Madonna wrote and produced "Miles Away" alongside Timberlake, Timbaland, and Danja.
 The song came up when her and Timberlake began "playing around" with ideas and phrases.
 Timberlake recalled Madonna had with her "all these thoughts, riddles, poems [and] feelings".
 Eventually, they both settled down on long-distance relationships, a personal subject for both of them.
 Timberlake played a guitar riff for Madonna and asked, "How do we want to do this?
 What do we want it to be about?
 What do we want to say?".
 She "immediately" came up with the words and started singing.
 She subsequently revealed that she tapped into the "global consciousness of people who have intimacy problems", and drew inspiration from her marriage to then-husband Guy Ritchie.
 When they were done, Timberlake felt he had "accomplished a miracle" with "Miles Away": create a song that was "classic Madonna".